-Many of MBTI’s questions are ‘forced choices’ and constructed with only two answers representing two extreme possibilities.
-For example, one question would ask you: “You tend to sympathise with other people”, with only two answers: “Yes”, and “No”.
+Many MBTI’s questions are ‘forced choices’ and constructed with only two answers representing two extreme possibilities.
+For example, one question would ask you: “You tend to sympathise with other people”, with only two answers: “Yes” and “No”.

-Most scientific research proves that personality traits closely follow a normal distribution i.e. most people are in the middle of the scale.
+Most scientific research proves that personality traits closely follow a normal distribution, i.e. most people are in the middle of the scale.
 For example, around 68% of people can be described as mildly introverted/extraverted.
 Only 16% can be considered clearly introverted or clearly extraverted.
-As a result, the MBTI’s approach fails to correctly assess personality in real life.
+As a result, the MBTI’s approach fails to assess personality accurately in real life.

 The MBTI continues to do very well due to the same reason why astrology is still so beloved.
 No matter what type you fall into, your description is full of positive, flattering words like “action-oriented”, “gentle”, “creative”, or “enthusiastic”.
-Consequently, people are all very happy after finishing the test and hence hold a favourable view of the test.
+Consequently, people are all beyond delighted after finishing the test, and hence, hold a favourable view of it.

-The MBTI’s participants also experience what is called the Forer Effect, named after psychologist Bertram R. Forer.
+The MBTI’s participants also experience the Forer Effect, named after psychologist Bertram R. Forer.
 In his experiment in 1948, Forer gave a group of students a psychology test.
-One week later, he gave each student a supposedly personalised result consisting of 13 statements about that student’s personality, and most students considered their results very accurate.
+One week later, he gave each student a supposedly personalised result consisting of 13 statements about that student’s personality; most students considered their results very accurate.

 Read more: Most job interviews are unreliable

 Another explanation for MBTI’s popularity is its simplicity and easy-to-understand attributes.
-Pretty much anyone can read the results without training, whereas other scientific assessments often require some expertise in order to interpret the results.
-Note however that MBTI requires you to have special qualifications as the MBTI “is a psychological instrument, it is restricted, and specific educational requirements are necessary before you can purchase and use the assessment”
+Pretty much anyone can read the results without training whereas other scientific assessments often require some expertise to interpret the results.

 What test should you choose?

 Organisations, however, must keep in mind that even a valid and reliable personality test is not enough to predict job performance and job fit.
-An effective employee assessment should cover all relationships between personal attributes and the performance potential.
-The ProfileXT assessment, for instance, measures 3 broad aspects of Thinking Style, Behavioural Traits (which already includes personality traits), and Occupational Interests.
+An effective employee assessment should cover all relationships between personal attributes and performance potential.
+The GPI assessments, for instance, measures 3 broad aspects of Thinking Style, Behavioural Traits (which already includes personality traits), and Occupational Interests.

 Are you in the process of improving your hiring process?
 Download our white paper “The Interview Addiction” now.